dayanacavalcante/Covid-19-RJ-Brazil-ARIMA/README.md

 ### _Auto-Correlation Function (ACF) and Partial Auto-Correlation Function (PACF)_

-With the ACF and PACF charts, it is possible to verify the values that will be used for the terms of the ARIMA model.
+With the ACF and PACF charts, it is possible to verify the values that will be used for the terms of the ARIMA Model.
 You can see that the original data is not stationary and I transformed the data into stationary with differentiation.

 ![](/Charts/ACF.png)

 ![](/Charts/PACF.png)

-### _ARIMA Model_
+### _Autoregressive Integrated Moving Average (ARIMA)_

+This model is the combination of autoregression, a moving average model and differencing.
+ARIMA (p, d, q) contains three parameters:

+- p: the order of the autoregressive process;
+- d: the degree of differentiation;
+- q: the order of the moving average process;

 ![](/Charts/ARIMA_Model(10,1,2).png)
 ```